-During Welcome Week, first-year students in the Honors Program and their family members participate in a welcome reception where they meet the other new students and learn more about the Honors Program.
+During Welcome Week, first-year students in the Honors Program participate in a welcome reception where they meet the other new students in the program and learn more about it.
 Throughout their time at Messiah University, academic advising is provided by faculty in the department of their chosen major.
 The Director of the Honors Program provides additional academic advising and information regarding requirements and activities associated with the Honors Program.